- City Activities and Info

 Boone, IA 50037-0097

-- Drop Box at the City Hall parking lot and on the second floor of City Hall.
+- Drop Boxes at the City Hall parking lot, near the City Hall front doors, and on the second floor of City Hall.

 - Find additional bill payment options on the HRSD website.